aodhanlutetiae/dj_reading/docs/source/index.rst

 `Rosling, Hans.
 The joy of stats.
 1h
 Video <https://www.gapminder.org/videos/the-joy-of-stats/>`__

-Rowntree, Derek.
-Statistics without tears.
-An introduction for non-mathematicians.
+Rowntree, Derek. *Statistics without tears.
+An introduction for non-mathematicians*.
 Penguin, 2018

 `Sense About Science.
 Making sense of statistics.
 What statistics tell you and how to ask the right questions.
 Sense About Science.